The gentle spirit of an upper class lady is enjoying the hotel.

 The third floor room of the Beautiful Stranger is popular with the hotel’s guests, as their unseen roommate lets them gently know that she is there.

-Hotel Del Coronado reports that “Independent paranormal researchers, in turn, have documented supernatural activity in Kate’s room using high-tech gadgetry, including infrared cameras, night vision goggles, radiation sensors, toxic-chemical indicators, microwave imaging systems, and high-frequency sound detectors.”
+The Hotel Del Coronado itself reports that “Independent paranormal researchers, in turn, have documented supernatural activity in Kate’s room using high-tech gadgetry, including infrared cameras, night vision goggles, radiation sensors, toxic-chemical indicators, microwave imaging systems, and high-frequency sound detectors.”

 1500 Orange Avenue